MicrosoftDocs/mixed-reality/mixed-reality-docs/Labs/Setup.md

 # Setting Up

-Getting started with the Kinect for Azure (k4a) API?
+Getting started with the Azure Kinect DK API?
 Look no further!
 This document will get you up and running with access to the device!

 **Contents**
 [Headers](#Headers)